datashield/cran/web/index.md

 * [ds.asCharacter](dsBaseClient/ds.asCharacter.html) Converts a server-side R object into a character class
 * [ds.asDataMatrix](dsBaseClient/ds.asDataMatrix.html) Converts a server-side R object into a matrix
 * [ds.asFactor](dsBaseClient/ds.asFactor.html) Converts a server-side numeric vector into a factor
+* [ds.asFactorSimple](dsBaseClient/ds.asFactorSimple.html) Converts a numeric vector into a factor
 * [ds.asInteger](dsBaseClient/ds.asInteger.html) Converts a server-side R object into an integer class
 * [ds.asList](dsBaseClient/ds.asList.html) Converts a server-side R object into a list
 * [ds.asLogical](dsBaseClient/ds.asLogical.html) Converts a server-side R object into a logical class